nikija/public/Distributor/Edge.md

 - `date` Type: `date` - The end date to set

 Sets end date for new availability query, currently loaded availability list is not affected.
 If `date` is not valid Date object, nothing happens.

+### setRooms(rooms)
+- `rooms` Type: `Array` - The list of guids of rooms to be displayed (see `rooms` option for more details)

+Sets new list of displayed room types, overwriting initial rooms option value.
+Currently loaded availability list is not affected.